Skip to content

 jenesis run script.py [--profile profile_name] -- arg1 arg2 --key1 value1 --key2 value2

-You can visit CosmPy for more contract interaction examples.
+For a better understanding, visit the CosmPy ↗️ documentation for more contract interaction examples.